When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

+We now define $\Sigma^{\lift}$.
+Recall that it is defined over the signature $\sign^\lift$ where we added a relation $R_P$ for every relation $R$ and subset $P$ of positions of size at most~$w$, intuitively standing for an $R$-fact where the elements at position~$P$ are accessible.
+The rules of~$\Sigma^\lift$ are:

-\begin{itemize} \item (Transfer): Consider a relation $R$, and a subset $P$ of positions of~$R$ of size at most~$w$.
+\begin{itemize} \item (Lifted Transfer): Consider each relation $R$, and subset $P$ of positions of~$R$ of size at most~$w$.
 Let $P'$ be the set of positions transferred by~$P$.
 If $P'$ contains the set of input positions of some access method on~$R$, then we add the full $\incd$: